 A study of traditional and contemporary paradigms of psychotherapy for individuals, marriages and families.
-Bible-centered therapy, grief therapies, systems therapies, cognitive therapies, and communication therapies are included.
-A Christocentric evaluation of all therapies is emphasized.
-Prerequisites: PSY 201 and Sophomore standing.
-Two semester hours credit.
+An eclectic approach to theory is emphasized, with an evaluation of each major paradigm from a Christian worldview perspective.
+Prerequisites: PSY 201, PSY 335, and Sophomore standing.
+Three semester hours credit.